Brussels-based practice specializing in Shiatsu, bodywork & mindful movement

 Before exploring the phases of the model, I wish to reflect on the essence of the transformational processes we all undergo as human beings.
 In my view, the most important foundation of a Shiatsu session is not the technique or theoretical knowledge itself, but the practitioner’s capacity to create a holding field.
 This is a safe space where the client is simply allowed to be — a place where they feel accepted and understood with compassion at their deepest core.

-I see Shiatsu not so much as an intervention performed by an expert, but rather as an encounter arising from an equal connection between human beings.
-Within this connection, the client is supported to (re)discover their own path, to seek out internal and external resources, and to reposition themselves in the world, in alignment with their soul’s mission.
+I therefore see Shiatsu less as an intervention performed by an expert, but rather as an encounter flowing from an equal connection between human beings.
+From within that connection, the client is supported to rediscover their own path, to seek out internal and external resources, and to reposition themselves in the world, in alignment with their soul’s mission.

-Within this field of presence, the Shiatsu practitioner draws upon their professional expertise.
-I consider the choice from the repertoire of techniques and acupuncture points, and the timbre of one’s own inspiration, as choosing the right musical score.
-During a session, a melody unfolds spontaneously — sometimes as a carefully crafted composition, more often as a free improvisation in the cadence of the moment.
-Here, the extraordinary meridians form the deep fundamental tone that carries this movement.
+Within this field of presence, the Shiatsu practitioner draws upon their craftsmanship and the timbre of their own soulfulness.
+I consider the choice from the repertoire of techniques, meridians, and acupuncture points as choosing the right musical score.
+During a session, the melody unfolds — sometimes as a deliberate composition, more often as a free improvisation in the rhythm of the moment.
+Herein, the Extraordinary Meridians form the deep fundamental tone that carries the process of transformation.

-Within Taoist internal alchemy (Neidan), the Extraordinary Meridians are understood as deep reservoirs of energy within a broader process of transformation.
-While this tradition outlines a path of inner cultivation rather than direct clinical protocols, the alchemical transformation of Jing through Qi to Shen offers a valuable conceptual framework for contemporary Shiatsu practice:
+Within Daoist internal alchemy (Neidan), the Extraordinary Meridians are understood as deep reservoirs of energy within a broader process of transformation.
+While this tradition outlines a path of inner cultivation rather than direct clinical protocols, the alchemical transformation from Jing, through Qi, to Shen offers a valuable conceptual framework for contemporary Shiatsu practice:

 Detailed illustration of the Neijing Tu (Chart of Inner Texture) showing the lower Dantian, the waterwheel children, and the Four Signs of Yin and Yang circulation.